 Silicone Rubber Membranes

-Silicone membranes are a common choice for woodworking when temperature range and cycle repeatability matter.
-In general, silicone handles higher temperatures than natural rubber and keeps its elasticity through repeated press cycles.
-That combination supports consistent pressure transfer across veneers, laminates, and shaped components, especially in shops running frequent cycles.
+Silicone membranes are a common choice for woodworking when higher temperatures matter.
+Silicone can withstand long term exposure to temperatures up to 200°C. The silicone membrane ensures consistent pressure and heat transfer across veneers and laminates on shaped components, especially in shops running frequent cycles.

 Smartech supplies Steinbach silicone membranes in smooth and textured finishes to align the membrane surface with your finish requirements.
 Smooth silicone is typically selected when the face must remain clean and uniform, including high-gloss laminates and coated surfaces.
 Textured silicone helps minimize visible scuffs and shadows, reduces the likelihood of memory effect marks from sharp edges between press cycles, and releases from 3D laminate more easily due to its lower friction coefficient.